 On September 3, 2003 Father Liam was honored with membership in the Equestrian Order of the Holy Sepulchre of Jerusalem.
 Six months later he was elevated to Reverend Monsignor.

 During this period the Monsignor was aided in the parish by Father Patrick Duggan, C.S.Sp., who was in residence for three years.
-He also had Consolata and Benedictine Fathers as visitors on weekends along with Father Lawrence Murphy, MM Retired, a Maryknoll missionary and distinguished Vatican representative in China.
+He also had Consolata and Benedictine Fathers as visitors on weekends along with Father Lawrence Murphy, MM Retired, a Maryknoll missionary and former distinguished Vatican representative in China.

 In 2004 Father Sean Broderick, C.S.Sp.
 (Holy Ghost Father, later Spiritan), arrived from the Republic of Ireland as an Assistant Priest Extern.
 Father had been an African missionary, educator and President of Rockwell College in Cashel in Tipperary.

 Education programs for adults—Bible Study and classes in preparation for Adult Confirmation—were introduced during this period of time.
 “Adopt a Senior,” a new program in Social Concerns, where parishioners visited patients in local assisted-living and nursing homes and spent 30-45 minutes biweekly or weekly.
 They chatted with them, read to them, played games/ puzzles, shared family stories and picture albums.